BC Coroners Service

-If you are requesting a statistical report that is not currently available on our website or a Coroners Report into a death, or information for research purposes, please direct your query to CoronerRequest@gov.bc.ca.
+To request a statistical report that is not currently available on our website, a coroner's report into a death, or information for research purposes, please direct your query to CoronerRequest@gov.bc.ca.

 COVID-19 is a viral illness.
-Deaths due to diagnosed COVID-19 do not meet the reporting requirements of the Coroners Act, and the coroner will not be notified when these deaths occur.
+Deaths due to diagnosed COVID-19 do not meet the reporting requirements of the Coroners Act, and the BC Coroners Service will not be notified when these deaths occur.

 For any specific BC Coroners Service questions, email CoronerRequest@gov.bc.ca.

-The Coroners Act and Regulation governs the coroner's scope of activity.
+The Coroners Act and Regulation governs a coroner's scope of activity.
 The Coroners Service is responsible for investigating all unnatural, sudden and unexpected, unexplained or unattended deaths in British Columbia.
 It makes recommendations to improve public safety and prevent death in similar circumstances.
 It also makes recommendations to improve public safety and prevent death in similar circumstances.

 - The identity of the deceased